scalacenter/scala-advent-of-code/docs/2024/puzzles/day08.md

 ### Part 1

 For part 1, we take each pair of antennae of a given frequency and locate their antinodes.
-We then count the number of distinct location within the map area.
+We then count the number of distinct locations within the map area.

 According to the puzzle, the antinodes are collinear with each pair of